openedx/docs.openedx.org/source/documentors/references/doc_guidelines.rst

 RST
 ***

 Open edX documentaiton is written in RST.
-If you are not familiar with RST, we recommend going through :ref:`Quick Start: Write RST`.
+If you are not familiar with RST, we recommend going through :ref:`Quick Reference: Writing RST`.

 We also provide :ref:`Documentation Templates` you can copy from as you create a new documentation.